kcrumpler10/The-Friend-Ship/README.md

 # Friend Ship
-*Every Relationship, should start with a Friendship*
+*Every relationship, should start with a friendship*